 Stop Paying Evergreen Fees for Equipment Leases

-Equipment leases are multi-year contracts with a very important financial decision at the end of the term.
-At the end of a lease, lessees must decide if they want to renew, buyout, and/or return the leased equipment.
+Equipment leases are multi-year contracts with an important financial decision at the end of the term.
+At the end of a lease, lessees must decide if they want to renew, buy out, or return the leased equipment.
 On one lease, you may have a partial renewal, partial buyout, and partial return.
 Your choice at the end of term all depends on the circumstances and the needs of your users.
 Most companies lease with the intention of returning the equipment at the end of the initial term.

 How to Reduce Evergreen Fees for Equipment Leases

 To reduce evergreen fees for equipment leases you have to do two things in parallel:

 - Triage your existing portfolio to remove evergreen leases

 - Define and roll-out an end-of-term management process and best practices to protect those leases that are still within their initial term

 Start by capturing all of your equipment lease documents, then:

 a) Abstract the key data elements into a centralized database

 b) Sort by dollar value and age of the evergreen payments